 e.
 Citation Format.
-There is no prescribed form that must be used for providing citations for papers written for this course.
-The only requirement is consistent usage.
-Examples of different citation styles may be found in The Chicago Manual of Style and Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations.
-For Strategy and War essays, the parenthetical citation form on pages 111-119 of Turabian is convenient.
+While the College of Distance Education does not prescribe a specific form for citations for papers written in this course, consistent usage is required.
+Your seminar professor may provide specific guidance on citations.
+Examples of specific citation styles may be found in The Chicago Manual of Style and Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations.
+In the absence of more specific guidance from your professor, for Strategy and War essays, the parenthetical citation form on pages 111-119 of Turabian is convenient.